-One of the most important ways AIME supports its Member Societies is through access to project and program funding opportunitites and the distribution of legacy fund income.
-For more information, contact AIME Executive Director, Michele Lawrie-Munro at firstname.lastname@example.org.
+One of the most important ways AIME supports its Member Societies is through access to project and program funding opportunities and the distribution of legacy fund income.
+For more information, contact email@example.com.

 United Engineering Foundation (UEF)

-AIME is one of 5 member organizations making up the Board of the United Engineering Foundation, whose purpose is to support engineering and education by, among other means, making grants.
-For more information on the submission process, click here.
+AIME is one of 5 engineering Founder Societies making up the United Engineering Foundation, whose purpose is to support engineering and education by, among other means, making grants.
+AIME has two voting representatives on the UEF Board.
+For more information on the concept submission process, click here.

 James Douglas Library Fund